-4.22 Attenuation distortion tests are performed on channels with "C" conditioning.
-The tests are similar to the 3-tone slope tests, except this test procedure compares all frequencies from 300 to 3200 Hz with 1004 Hz.
-The comparisons are made by measuring the frequencies as shown in Section 313-120-100.

-4.23 When testing channels with 2600 Hz single frequency signaling, measurements are made at 2504 and 2704 Hz and interpolated to determine the 2604 Hz measurement.
+- 4.22 Attenuation distortion tests are performed on channels with "C" conditioning.
+The tests are similar to the 3-tone slope tests, except this test procedure compares all frequencies from 304 to 3204 Hz with 1004 Hz.
+The comparisons are made by measuring the frequencies as shown in Section 313-120-100 for reference to transmission grades or conditioning. - 4.23 When testing channels with 2600 Hz single frequency signaling, measurements are made at 2504 and 2704 Hz and interpolated to determine the 2604 Hz measurement.

 4.24 A TMS is required at each end for these tests.

 Refer to Section 313-120-100 for requirements and limits, and record them for reference in the test procedures.